tsathoqqua/limadocs/docs/source/basic_lpc/lpc_object.rst

 This is an efun which returns an object in which the function being executed exists.
-In other words, in a file, ``this_object()`` refers to the object your file is in whether the file gets cloned itself or inherted by another file.
+In other words, in a file, ``this_object()`` refers to the object your file is in whether the file gets cloned itself or inherited by another file.

 It is often useful when you are writing a file which is getting inherited by another file.
 Say you are writing your own living.c which gets